BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 Pick a single piece of wargear on the target model.
 The selected item is immediately destroyed and cannot be used for the remainder of the game.
 All special rules associated with the selected item are lost.

-**Channelled** â€“ The target additionally suffers one Strength 6 hit.
+**Channelled** — The target additionally suffers one Strength 6 hit.

 #### SHROUD OF SHADOWS